 This garden is located in south Mumbai and is very, very big.
 The surface area covers nearly 11 thousand m2!
 Also, because it is situated in such a populated area in Mumbai, it is surrounded by offices, stores and restaurants.
 Originally the park was called the “Bombay Green” in the 1700’s while the area around it was known as Elphinstone Circle.
 The park is a very popular tourist attraction because of it’s beautiful flora and fauna, as well as it’s great locations.
 I would definitely recommend a visit if in the area of South Mumbai and enjoy a picnic, a sunny stroll or just a quick glimpse.

 Well, that concludes my 25 most amazing things to do in Mumbai.
+There are so many places that we have not included such as Fashion Street Mumbai.
+Or, the Colaba Causeway.
 I hope you have discovered some hidden treasures, booked your next holiday or just simply learned something new.